 Non-Small Cell Lung Cancer: The Basics

-• Generally slower growing than small cell lung cancer.
+• Tends to be slower-growing than small cell lung cancer.

-• Divided into different types based on the cells that make up the tumor.
+• Different types are based on the cells that make up the tumor:

 Risks

 Smoking cigarettes (now or in the past) is the leading cause of lung cancer.
 Lung cancer in non-smokers has been rising in recent years.
-Other causes for lung cancer include radon, radiation, asbestos, and pollution.
+Other causes for lung cancer may be radon, radiation, asbestos, and pollution exposure.

 Screening

 Smokers or former heavy smokers can have a special test (CT scan) to screen for lung cancer.
 This test can find lung cancer sooner and may help patients live longer.
-Speak to your healthcare provider to decide if this test is right for you.
+Talk with your healthcare provider to see if this test is right for you.

-The early stages of lung cancer may not have any signs.
-As the tumor grows in size, it can cause signs.
+The early stages of lung cancer may not cause any signs or symptoms.
+As the tumor grows, it can cause:

-• Cough (one that doesn't go away or gets worse).
+• A cough that doesn't go away or gets worse.
 A cough is the most common sign.
 Many long-term smokers have a cough that doesn't go away.
-If there is a change in your cough, see your doctor.
+If there is a change in your cough, see your provider.

 • Chest pain.